Canon G7 X Mark II vs Sony H200

 It is notable that the G7X Mark II offers wifi support, while the H200 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The H200 is a recent model that features in the current product line-up of Sony.
-In contrast, the G7X Mark II has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
+Both the G7X Mark II and the H200 have been discontinued, but can regularly be found used on ebay.
+The G7X Mark II was replaced by the Canon G7 X Mark III, while the H200 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Canon G7 X Mark II or the Sony H200 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.